Basic Credit Requirements

 Early in the semester in which the exam/thesis will be completed, in consultation with their advisor, students will form an MA committee consisting of 3 or 4 faculty members.
 In the case of comprehensive examinations, the committee will write exam questions, read the answers, and sit on an MA defense committee.
 Students will work with the committee to develop a reading list for the comprehensive exams.
 In the case of a thesis, the committee will review the manuscript and sit on an MA defense committee.

-To take comprehensive exams or complete a thesis, a student must be in good standing (see VI.
+To take comprehensive exams or complete a thesis, a student must be in good standing (see VII.
 SATISFACTORY ACADEMIC PROGRESS) and must have completed the basic and specific area course requirements.
 An outstanding grade of incomplete will bar a student from taking exams or having theses evaluated.

 The expectation for the comprehensive exams defense or thesis defense is that it will take place in person in Vilas Hall, with at least the student and the advisor present.
 That said, when factoring in the timing of the defense, availability of the participants, etc., exceptions and accommodations for virtual defenses can be made at the area level.